juchmis/SafeWith.me/README.md

-## SafeWith.me lets your store and share your files with OpenPGP encryption on any device via HTML5.
+## SafeWith.me - store and share your files with OpenPGP encryption on any device via HTML5
 http://safewith.me

 ### In order to run a server locally, you must: